MightyCreak/libbench/README.md

 profile your code, *save* the profiling into a file, and then *shutdown* the library.
 That's all you'll need to do!

+### Link the library

+The library's name is *libbench*.
+To activate the markers, you'll need to define `USE_LIBBENCH`.

+The define is an easy way to switch the markers activation.
+It is important to deactivate the markers when your application is optimized and ready to release.
+Profiling takes time and you don't want to waste time in the overhead induced by the markers.
+So simply remove or comment the define once you're done.
+You can let the markers where they are they will be completely disabled.

 ### Initialize the library

 To initialize the library, simply call `bench::Initialize()`.